 23 and Me is working on providing more ancestry detail, separating British and Irish (but not Scottish, which I believe I have plenty of), French and German, and Scandinavian into separate countries of origin.
 Soon we’ll get new reports with this new information.

 At that point, we both decided to have our health data analyzed.
 They’ve already done the analysis, after all.
 You pay for the health data, and they send you the results immediately.

 23 and Me was able to tell me that I have a slightly increased risk for age-related macular degeneration and for late onset Alzheimer’s.
 They are careful to say that genes aren’t destiny and that lifestyle factors can play a significant role.
 I was relieved to find out that I was genetically not at risk for Parkinson’s disease, which my father had.

 23 and Me shares a lot of interesting but trivial genetic information.
-My genes say I can smell asparagus, taste bitter, have detached earlobes, little baby hair, prefer salty over sweet, and don’t have a unibrow!
+My genes say I can smell asparagus, taste bitter, have detached earlobes, had little baby hair, prefer salty over sweet, and don’t have a unibrow.
 They also say my ring finger is likely to be longer (wrong) and that I have brown or hazel eyes (they’re green).

 Here’s the workaround: You can download your raw genetic data from 23 and Me and have it analyzed by other online companies.
+I don’t know why the FDA allows this, but it’s a good workaround for learning more about your health, for now.

-One thing I had wondered about my genes was whether I have an MTHFR mutation.
-(Yes, it sounds like a curse word.)
 I began hearing about this a few years ago.
-These mutations can decrease methylation occurring in cells, resulting in a lack of nutrients like B6, B12, and folate and problems stemming from that.
+These mutations/variants/polymorphisms decrease methylation, resulting in a lack of nutrients like B6, B12, and folate, and potential problems stemming from that.

 Meanwhile, do you have an MTHFR story to share?